-Political Science professors continue to contribute to a variety of initiatives across campus including Dr. Gentry's debate watching events in Fall 2012 where students, faculty, and local high schools were invited to watch the debate live.
-Democratic citizenship activities for the Fall semester included invitation of former congressmen who participated in the Ewing Lecture to discuss with classes their roles.
+Political Science professors continue to contribute to a variety of initiatives across campus including Dr. Gentry's Constitution Day in September 2013 where students, faculty, and local high schools were invited to discuss new interpretations of the Constitution by the Supreme Court.
+Democratic citizenship activities for the Fall semester included invitation of a health policy expert who participated in the Ewing Lecture.

 During the Fall 2013 semester, ten incoming freshman indicated Political Science as their major.
-By the end of Spring 2013, 27 students were either a major in Political Science or a minor.
-No seniors graduated this Spring, therefore no exit interviews were conducted.
-The department anticipates more graduates to complete their degrees in the Fall semester and therefore will have assessment data available for December 2013 graduates.
+By the end of Spring 2014, 33 students were either a major in Political Science or a minor.
+Five seniors graduated this academic year, and two exit interviews were conducted.